SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

 - required: transit schedule

 The class `ch.sbb.matsim.analysis.skims.CalculateSkimMatrices` is the main class that exposes some helpful methods to calculate skim matrices.
-In contains a main method that accepts arguments to be directly run, alternatively the main method can act as a template for customized skim matrix calculations.
+It contains a main method that accepts arguments to be directly run, alternatively the main method can act as a template for customized skim matrix calculations.